-Experienced Child Custody Lawyers in Montgomery and Bucks Counties
+Experienced Custody Lawyers in Montgomery and Bucks County, PA

-Judges must rule on custody issues according to the children's best interests.
-As a result, their ruling considers the most critical PA custody factors.
-It's important to talk with a custody lawyer familiar with Pennsylvania custody law.
-Some of those considerations include:
+Judges rule on custody issues according to the child's best interests.
+As a result, their ruling takes into account various factors when deciding.
+So talking with a custody lawyer familiar with Pennsylvania custody law is important.

 - Is there a history of child abuse?